-Why, oh why, in the year 2016, would any company think it’s okay to interrupt one of its blog posts with a sales offer–even before the reader gets to read word one?
+Why, oh why, would any company today think it’s okay to interrupt one of its blog posts with a sales offer–even before the reader gets to read word one?

 This happened to me just moments ago.

 I was so offended by the untimely interruption that I had to stop what I was doing and capture the experience and its takeaways in a blog post—this post you’re reading right now.

 Before the infraction, I had been happily minding my client’s business, researching content for an ebook I’m writing.